 In the meantime, Oboukhov also expanded his music compositions to orchestra music, producing the album "Chivalry."
 He experimented composing music in different themes, ranging from melancholy with "Rain Drops" to grandiosity with "Ring of Fire."
 By 2024, at fifteen, he composed more ambitious works, including his first sonata, "Triumphus," and his first Symphony, "Symphony of the Golden Harvest."

-At fifteen, he delved into learning Javascript, CSS, and HTML.
-As the seasons changed, he started learning Electrical Engineering and C++.
-Additionally, he has begun learning AI and Java, ultimately becoming a full-stack developer.
+At the age of fifteen, he began exploring JavaScript, CSS, and HTML.
+As the seasons changed, he shifted his focus to Electrical Engineering and C++.
+In his pursuit of experience in C++ development, Arcady Oboukhov created VideoExcess, an open-source video player, and PlainObscure, a password manager.
+Additionally, he has started learning AI and Java, ultimately working towards becoming a full-stack developer.

 In reflecting on his accomplishments at a young age, Oboukhov shared his belief that "success is not a destination, but a constant process of pushing boundaries and striving for personal excellence."
 He was adamant that there is no final point at which one must stop striving for greatness, as the idea of success can constrain people to mediocrity.
 His dedication to continual growth and self-improvement set him apart in his pursuit of excellence.